WadeChenX/lfdk2/README.md

   seperately by page.
 If this device is PCIE device, there is a '\*' preceding sign char.

+Also, you could press:
+KEY-UP, KEY-DOWN
+  To move the cursor.

+PAGE-UP, PAGE-DOWN
+  For previous/next devices page.

+Enter
+  To show the PCI/PCIE configuration space.

 Press KEY-UP, KEY-DOWN to move cursor, and
 Press Page-Up, Page-Down to move devices page.
 Press Enter to show the PCI/PCIE configuration space.